pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 NOTE 1 Type 3 fonts are more flexible than Type 1 fonts because the glyph descriptions can contain arbitrary PDF graphics operators.
 However, Type 3 fonts have no hinting mechanism for improving output at small sizes or low resolutions.
 </p>

+<p class="location">Insert a new NOTE 2 and a new paragraph below NOTE 1 as follows:</p>

 <p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="111">NOTE 2 Type 3 glyphs can use any PDF operator from any operator category (see "Table 50 - Operator categories" and "Figure 9 - Graphics objects") subject to additional restrictions described in this clause. </ins></p>

 <p><ins onMouseEnter="mouseEnter(this)" data-issue="111">Implementations also need to avoid potential infinite recursion if a Type 3 glyph description refers to itself directly or indirectly.
 The result in all such cases is implementation-dependent.</ins></p>